dockerize-android-project/.github/profile/README.md

-# Welcome to Dockerize Android Project Organization,
+## Welcome to Dockerize Android Project Organization,

-My Name is Deni Setiawan, I am Backend Dev & System Analyst at http://nexsoft.co.id/ from Indonesia.
+My Name is **Deni Setiawan**, I am **Backend Dev & System Analyst** at http://nexsoft.co.id/ from Indonesia.
-Loves writing and coding enthusiast who always keeps learning about software engineering skills for make me keep an update and strenghts skills??
+**Loves writing and coding enthusiast** who always **keeps learning** about software engineering skills for make me **keep an update and strenghts skills** 🚀

 ## what is 'Dockerize Android Project' organization
-this organization for learning how to dockerize android project for make the development and testing so easy and simple.
+this organization for learning **how to dockerize android project for make the development and testing so easy and simple**.

 ### Overviews
 - implementation Dockerfile on android project